kutec/tssync/_drafts/2015-12-17-6-signs-you-should-invest-in-sass.md

 }</pre>
 As you can see in above Sass snippet, the code is more readable and we have actually defined <code>&lt;nav&gt;</code> as a component while <code>&lt;li&gt;</code> and <code>&lt;a&gt;</code> tags are children elements to <code>&lt;nav&gt;</code>.
 <h2>Partials and Importing</h2>
 It is always good to separate CSS code in different files or folder to increase the manageability.
-For big projects, such a project can be helpful to manage the code in proper way.
+For big projects, such an approach can be helpful to manage the code in better way.
 <h3>Sass Partials</h3>
 Sass allows to define code in various files.
-We can define codes using variables, <code>@extend</code>, <code>@include</code>, etc. in any file to re-use across the application.
+We can make meaningful separations of the code using variables, <code>@extend</code>, <code>@include</code>, etc. in and re-use them across the application.

 This is similar to what we do in CSS to import other CSS file.
 In Sass, we can create <code>.scss</code> files and using <code>@import</code>, call them into the other <code>.scss</code> file.
 Consider below hierarchical structure of the Sass directory:
 <pre>Sass (dir)